Industrial Maintenance Associate Degree

 - Serve as a positive role model in their communities, whether locally, nationally, or globally, by conducting themselves with high standards of ethics.

-The nine Student Outcomes for the Engineering Technology program at The University of West Alabama are listed below.
+The nine Student Outcomes for the Industrial Maintenance program at The University of West Alabama are listed below.
 These statements describe what students are expected to know or be able to do by the time of graduation.

 - Apply the knowledge, techniques, skills, and modern tools of the discipline to narrowly-defined engineering technology activities;